UnitTestBot/UTBotJava/docs/jlearch/jlearch-architecture.md

 Maintains calculation of reward.

-* `calculateRewards(List<TestCase>): Map<Int, Double>` - calculates `coverage` for each state and `time` for each state. `Coverage` - sum of `newCoverage` by `TestCase` that contain its state. `Time` - sum of `state.executingTime` by all states, that has this state on its path.
+* `calculateRewards(List<TestCase>): Map<Int, Double>` - calculates `coverage` for each state and `time` for each state. `Coverage` - sum of `newCoverage` by `TestCase` that contains its state. `Time` - sum of `state.executingTime` by all states, that has this state on its path.
 Then calculates `reward(coverage, time)`.

 ## FeatureProcessorWithStatesRepetition

 * `onVisit(state: ExecutionState)` - extractFeatures for state
 * `onTraversed(state: ExecutionState)` - create `TestCase`, so we go from `state` to `state.parent` while it is not root, for each `state` on path add its features to `dumpedStates`, calculate coverage of its `TestCase`, increment `generatedTestCases` on 1 and add new `TestCase` in `testCases`.
 * `dumpFeatures()` - call `RewardEstimator.calculateRewards()` and write `csv` file for each `TestCase` in format: `newCov,features,reward` for each `state` in it. `newCov` - flag that indicates whether this `TestCase` cover something new or not.
-So in this approach, each `state` will be written as many times as number of `TestCase` that has it.
+So in this approach, each `state` will be written as many times as the number of `TestCase` that has it.
-For creating `FeatureExtractor` it uses `FeatureExtractorFactory` from `EngineAnalyticsContext`.
+For creating `FeatureExtractor`, it uses `FeatureExtractorFactory` from `EngineAnalyticsContext`.

 # FeatureExtractor

-It is interface in framework-module, that allow to use implementation from analytics module.
+It is interface in framework-module, that allows to use implementation from analytics module.
 * `extractFeatures(state: ExecutionState)` - create features list for state and store it in `state.features`.
-Now we extract all features, which was described in [paper](https://files.sri.inf.ethz.ch/website/papers/ccs21-learch.pdf).
-In feature, we can extend feature list by other features, for example, NeuroSMT.
+Now we extract all features, which were described in [paper](https://files.sri.inf.ethz.ch/website/papers/ccs21-learch.pdf).
+In feature, we can extend the feature list by other features, for example, NeuroSMT.

 # NNStateRewardPredictor

 Interface for reward predictors.
 Now it has two implementations in `analytics` module:

-* `NNStateRewardPredictorSmile`: it uses our own format to store feedforward neural network and it uses `Smile` library to do multiplication of matrix.
+* `NNStateRewardPredictorSmile`: it uses our own format to store feedforward neural network, and it uses `Smile` library to do multiplication of matrix.
-* `NNStateRewardPredictorTorch`: it assumed that model is any type of model in `pt` format.
-It uses `Deep Java library` to use such models.
+* `NNStateRewardPredictorTorch`: it assumed that a model is any type of model in `pt` format.
+It uses the `Deep Java library` to use such models.

-It should be created at the beginning of work and stored at `Predictors` class to be used in `NNRewardGuidedSelector` from `framework` module.
+It should be created at the beginning of work and stored at `Predictors` class to be used in `NNRewardGuidedSelector` from the `framework` module.

 # NNStateRewardGuidedSelector